HPI-Information-Systems/DendroTime/scripts/README.md

 For some scripts you may need the built project dependencies.
 You can use sbt to build the DendroTime project and publish the different modules to the local ivy repository.
+Just run this command from the project root directoy:

 ```shell
 sbt "bloom-filter/publishLocal; progress-bar/publishLocal; backend/publishLocal"